pbek/QOwnNotes/webpage/src/getting-started/importing-notes.md

 There is a Joplin import dialog you can reach in the `Note / Import` menu.

+## Various Formats

+The command line tool "jimmy" can convert various formats to Markdown (such as [Google Keep](https://marph91.github.io/jimmy/formats/google_keep/), [Synology Note Station](https://marph91.github.io/jimmy/formats/synology_note_station/) and [more](https://marph91.github.io/jimmy/)).
+To preserve as much metadata as possible, it's recommended to apply [additional tweaks](https://marph91.github.io/jimmy/import_instructions/#qownnotes).

+If there are any issues with the conversion, feel free to open a ticket at [Github](https://github.com/marph91/jimmy).

 ## Google Keep

 > Download Keep tasks using Google Takeout